dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ### This is an example in which I am building off of an additional threejs project that has to do with animating geometry

-Recently I compleated another threejs example project that has to do with creating a method that lerps all of the points of the position attribute of a geometry from one state to another.
-That is that I create a mesh object with a geometry as well as two or more addtional geomeries with a simular, or idealy identical count of vertices and then use this lerp method to trasiation from one position state to another.
-I have all ready wrote a [post on this lerp geomerty method](/2022/07/01/threejs-examples-lerp-geo/) so I will not be getting into that in detail at least in this post.
+Recently I completed another threejs example project that has to do with creating a method that lerps all of the points of the position attribute of a geometry from one state to another.
+That is that I create a mesh object with a geometry as well as two or more additional geometries with a similar, or ideally identical count of vertices and then use this lerp method to transition from one position state to another.
+I have all ready wrote a [post on this lerp geometry method](/2022/07/01/threejs-examples-lerp-geo/) so I will not be getting into that in detail at least in this post.

 ### Full source code and additional DAE assets are at github